 Choosing Your Subjects

-Belfast Met is the largest provider of full-time A Level programmes in the Northern Ireland Further Education sector, with over 440 full-time students enrolled during the 2021-22 academic year.
+Belfast Met is the largest provider of Full-Time A-Level programmes in the Northern Ireland Further Education sector, with 545 Full-Time students enrolled during the 2022-23 academic year.

 Making your Subject Choices

 Choosing correct AS/A Level subjects can be a huge challenge for most students, especially if you are not sure what you want to do at university or later in the world of work.
 However, making the correct subject choices at this stage may impact on any future decisions.
 Therefore it is important to take time to research the various subject choices available to you in order to ensure your decision is as informed as possible.